Trappy-Scopes/protocols/mediaprep/ampicillin_media.md

 ## Introduction

-This protocol describes the steps to make TAP+P (additional phosphate) media by combining reagents and other stock solutions.
++ This protocol describes the steps to make TAP+P (additional phosphate) media by combining reagents and other stock solutions.
 This protocol produces 1L of media.
 We begin with a test with the final concentration of $25 \mu g / mL $ of Ampicillin in TAP+P Liquid media.

-Recommended concentrations (check yaml frontmatter for full-references):
++ Recommended concentrations (check yaml frontmatter for full-references):

 	- Chlamydomonas sourcebook: $25-100 \mu g/mL$ : on agar plates for clearance of contaminated cultures.

 	- BioTechniques: $100 \mu g/mL$ Ampicillin + $50 \mu g / mL$ Cefotaxime : on agar plates

-## Overview

-1. Measurement of relevant concentration.
-2. Mixing into autoclaved TAP+P or minimal media.

 ## Requirements

 1. Media stock (TAP+P/Minimal/etc) and stored at 4ºC.
 2. Ampicillin sodium salt (Sigma Aldrich A9518-5G)
 3. Precision weight balance scale
-4. LAminar flow hood.
+4. Laminar flow hood.

-## Procedure
+## Steps

 1. **Measurement of relevant concentration:**
 	For a final concentration of $25 \mu g / mL $ in $1L$ of media, isolate $25mg$ on a precision balance.